CypherPoet/Swift-Package-Collections/README.md

 ## Developing

-After editing an input file, use the `swift package-collection-generate` command to generate the final output.
+After editing an input file, use the `swift package-collection-generate` command from the [Swift Package Collection Generator tool](https://github.com/apple/swift-package-collection-generator) to generate the final output.

 #### Example